-Starting a website has never been unchallenging with today’s’ power to connect, but to keep it a hit is another story.
-With over 3 billion people connected to the internet today, the world-wide web has become one, if not the most prominent platforms to express, inform, and sell.
+Starting a website has never been unchallenging with today’s power to connect, but to keep it a hit is another story.
+With over 3 billion people connected to the internet today, the worldwide web has become one, if not the most prominent platform to express, inform, and sell.
 Interesting, right?
 What better way to maximize this connectivity than by creating a website.

-Given all the crowding pitches for products, ideas, and services out there, how can a starting website compete and extend its reach?
+Given all the crowding pitches for products, ideas, and services, how can a starting website compete and extend its reach?
 Taking a look at the fundamentals, here we gathered seven ways for a new site to hit the ground running:

 1. Make Your Website Identity Clear.

 A strong brand identity can help kickstart your website.
-Your website should be able to let your audiences set you apart from the crowd, and a definite brand identity will do just that.
-You are likely to stand out in your area of expertise or brand when you know what you are giving and getting.
-To do this, you will have to outline your goals and contributions that will put you in par.
+Your website should be able to let your audiences set you apart from the crowd, and definite brand identity will do just that.
+In addition, you are likely to stand out in your area of expertise or brand when you know what you are giving and getting.
+To do this, you must outline your goals and contributions that will put you on par.

-Go into details.
-Writing a vision, mission, and goal statements aren’t old school.
+Go into detail.
+Writing a vision, mission, and goal statement isn’t old school.
 You don’t necessarily have to publish it, but it should serve as the backbone of your website.
 Just as you write a business plan, a site is a valuable platform that can give you gains in the long run.
 Ask yourself why you are creating this website in the first place.
-Whether it is for personal blogging, for a cause, or for commercial purposes, it could use the how’s and why’s to keep it grounded.
+Whether for personal blogging, for a cause, or commercial purposes, it could use the how’s and why’s to keep it grounded.

 Know your audiences.
 Part of making your identity clear is by knowing your audiences.
-Are you writing for medical professionals or just readers your age?
+For example, are you writing for medical professionals or readers your age?
 Identify the audiences you would like to attract so you can satisfy their need and interest but be open to drawing different types of people.
 Your brand should project the expectations of your target audiences, but at the same time, it should not sway you to what you offer on your new website.

 2. Get a Domain.